 My writing and stories expanded to include not only fiction, but non-fiction, biography, and chapter books.

 At the beginning of 2011 I made a goal to self-publish one of my manuscripts.
 I thought what the heck, if I wait for a traditional publisher I could be waiting the rest of my life.
 I had several reasons for exploring the world of self-publishing.
 First, the economy - many publishers downsized or just went out of business, and laid off employees.
 Second, technology.
 With the rapidly expanding proliferation of Kindles, I-Pads, Nooks and E-books, I thought the time was ripe for someone like me to take advantage of this new technology.
 Third, the closing of bookstores like Borders.
 And fourth, with self-publishing one is in control of their product from beginning to end and beyond.
 And fifth, self publishing is not looked down on as is used to be.
 It's a whole new world out there.
 It's so exciting that I believed I could do it and that I did make it happen.
 My book "Joining Forces with Glory" was published right before Christmas 2011.
-I'm excited about promoting and marketing it.
+I'm excited about promoting and marketing both it!
 I've also published "Paige Persnickety's Purr-fect Pet."
-It is available now through Amazon.com, Bookstand Publishing.
-My talented daughter-in-law, Glendie Mallen, is the illustrator.
+Both books are available now through BookBaby and Amazon.
+So all 3 of my books are available through BookBaby Baby and Amazon!

 About Me: